ChetanXpro/flow-blockchain-questions/README.md

   ii.
 The implementing contract:

   ```
+  // We have to import interface contract
+  import ITest from 0x02
   pub contract Test { // We have to add :ITest to implement contract interface.
   pub var number: Int